Skip to content

 Gateway API

-When a cluster has Gateway API controllers available, the Overview tab shows a Gateway API summary card with:
+When a cluster has Gateway API controllers available, the Overview tab’s Infrastructure Topology panel surfaces each Gateway class with:

 • The primary endpoints for the primary Gateway class.